 Vestibular therapy can benefit a range of conditions and disorders affecting the vestibular system.
 These may include benign paroxysmal positional vertigo (BPPV), vestibular neuritis, labyrinthitis, Meniere's disease, vestibular migraine, post-concussion syndrome, and other vestibular dysfunctions.
 Additionally, individuals with balance disorders related to ageing, certain neurological conditions, or musculoskeletal impairments can also benefit from vestibular therapy.

 Vestibular therapy is generally safe and well-tolerated.
 However, some individuals may experience temporary dizziness, nausea, or fatigue during or after the therapy sessions.
 These symptoms are usually transient and resolve on their own.
-It is important to work with a qualified healthcare professional who specializes in vestibular rehabilitation to ensure proper evaluation, personalized treatment, and monitoring to minimize any potential risks or side effects.
+It is important to work with a qualified healthcare professional who has received training in vestibular rehabilitation to ensure proper evaluation, personalized treatment, and monitoring to minimize any potential risks or side effects.